lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         }
         ```

-        Then, in the script referenced in "scriptOnResourceScriptFileName", you can get the "actionSource" (or "actionFile") script content from the `scriptText` binding.
+        Thus, in the script referenced in "scriptOnResourceScriptFileName", you can find the "actionSource" (or "actionFile") content in the `scriptText` binding.

         For example: